 In the small business sphere, hardships can be financial.
 It can be profoundly frustrating when you lose out on securing financial backing for your business idea.
-This happened to Nick Hungerford, CEO of Nutmeg when he was seeking funding to launch his online-based investment management business.
+This happened to Nick Hungerford, CEO of Nutmeg (external link) when he was seeking funding to launch his online-based investment management business.

 “When I got negative feedback or a reason not to invest in me, I’d go away and fix it.
 I’d make sure possible investors couldn't possibly come back with the same reason at the next pitch.”

 In a competitive market, pitching for financial investment can be daunting.
 The realisation that the goal you’ve worked towards might never come to fruition can be even harder to take.

 “It was really brutal and I hugely questioned myself, but it’s about chipping away until people can no longer say no and being self-aware enough to know that negative feedback is not a personal criticism, it’s a free and honest bit of advice as to how you can improve.”

 With this in mind, Hungerford remained committed searching for investment opportunities where he could.
 Finally, his perseverance paid off securing the necessary investment from Tim Draper (an investor in both Hotmail and Skype) and the vindication he was looking for.